Emine Erdoğan

-Family and education
+Early and personal life

 Early life

-Emine Erdoğan, was born as Cemal and Hayriye Gülbaran’s fifth child and only daughter in Üsküdar, Istanbul.
-Her family is originally from the southeastern province of Siirt and of Arab descent.
+Emine Erdoğan was born as Cemal and Hayriye Gülbaran’s fifth child and only daughter in Üsküdar, Istanbul.
+Her family is originally from Siirt and is of Arab origin.

 She was educated at Istanbul Mithatpaşa Vocational Evening School for Girls.
 She did not graduate, however.
 She has been actively involved in social activities since her youth.
-Erdoğan was among the founding members of the “Idealist Women’s Association”, which she named herself.
+Erdoğan was among the founding members of the "Idealist Women’s Association", which she named herself.
 She closely followed the events organized by the National Turkish Student Union and the Ladies Foundation for Science and Culture.
 During this period, she met Recep Tayyip Erdoğan and married him.

-Family
+Personal life

 Recep Tayyip Erdoğan and Emine Gülbaran married on 4 July 1978.
 The couple has four children: Ahmet Burak, Necmettin Bilal, Esra, and Sümeyye.

 Political career

 Erdoğan served as a founding member of the Provincial Women's Branch Administrative Board of the Welfare Party when Recep Tayyip Erdoğan was elected the Istanbul Provincial Head and she pioneered an era that paved the way for women's active participation in politics in Turkey.
 She launched a women's movement, which contributed to the success of the Refah Party in the 1994 elections.

 After her husband Recep Tayyip Erdoğan was elected Mayor of Istanbul, she took part in various social responsibility projects.
 She contributed to the establishment of an aid corridor between different social groups by initiating the "iftar tables where the poor and the rich meet" tradition, which is still carried on by the mayoralties of Justice and Development Party.

 Erdoğan led the foundation of the "Center for Social Development" (TOGEM) in 2005 and has supported projects concerning the education of women and children.

 With the wives of the governors from all Turkish provinces, she has led a campaign to improve the living conditions of the women, the elderly, the veterans and families of the martyrs.
 The project, which was awarded the "Golden Compass", the academy award of public relations, in the best public project category, has attracted interest among the projects cited by the United Nations.
 The project has continued under the auspices Erdoğan since 2012.

 After the attacks against Gaza in 2009, she hosted the wives of the Western and Arab leaders and called the whole world to "stop the war."
 In 2012, Erdoğan personally went to Myanmar to observe the situation there despite the critical security threats and provided humanitarian aid to the region.

 Emine Erdoğan has played an active role in opposing child marriage, stating clearly that "Forced child marriage is clearly unacceptable under any conditions".